darosacezar/openCrys/README.md

 Authors: Cezar A. da Rosa and Richard D. Braatz

-The software implements a multiscale model, capable of predicting macro to micro-mixing scales, as well as the full CSD and energy conservation, including non-ideal mixing rules.
+The software implements a multiscale model, capable of predicting macro to micro-mixing scales, as well as the full crystal size distribution (CSD) and energy conservation, including non-ideal mixing rules.
 The Reynolds-averaged Navier-Stokes equation with variable properties is coupled with a three-environment presumed probability density function (PDF) micro-mixing model, the spatially varying population balance equation semi-discretized using a high-resolution finite-volume method, and energy balance and scalar transport equations.

 Please refer to the following articles for more information: